CDQ-Analyst/st-deploy-demo/README.md

 # Your one-time device confirmation code is: VWZP-CQQP
 # Press ENTER to open your browser or submit your device code here: https://login.docker.com/activate

-# Waiting for authentication in the browser…
+## Waiting for authentication in the browser…
+## after login sucessfully then proced to push